5G-MAG/rt-5gc-service-consumers/README.md

 ## Building

-The build process requires a working Internet connection as project dependancies are downloaded during the build.
+The build process requires a working Internet connection as project dependencies are downloaded during the build.

 To build the libraries and tools from the source: